notqmail/notqmail/INTERNALS.md

 the worst and send the message again.
 Similarly, if the computer crashes just before qmail-send marks a message as DONE, the new qmail-send must assume the worst and send the message again.
-The usual solutions in the database literature---e.g., keeping log files---amount to saying that it's the recipient's computer's job to discard duplicate messages.)
+The usual solutions in the database literature -- e.g., keeping log files -- amount to saying that it's the recipient's computer's job to discard duplicate messages.)